B1aZer/puzzles/README.md

-Puzzles, code challenges, brain teasers, data structures and other code related tasks I do in free time.
+Puzzles, code challenges, brain teasers, data structures and other code related tasks I solve in free time.
+All solutions are mine (except otherwise noted).